 entry into Pennsylvania, less credit for tax paid in a reciprocal state to the application for title.

-All states are reciprocal except Alaska, Delaware, District of Columbia, Indiana, Maryland, Montana, New Hampshire, Oregon and West Virginia.
+All states are reciprocal except Alaska, Delaware, District of Columbia, Maryland, Montana, New Hampshire, New Mexico, Oklahoma, Oregon and West Virginia.

 Among the most commonly requested by military customers are: